Page updated August 2021

 The new relationship will have impact across ADS sectors, and it is important that businesses continue to take all the necessary steps to adapt to the new trading and regulatory environment.

 As a result of the UK leaving the EU, existing EU trade agreements no longer apply to UK businesses.
 The UK has negotiated continuity agreements to replicate many of the EU arrangements, alongside additional trade agreements with other countries such as Japan and Canada as well as other ongoing talks with USA, Australia, New Zealand and more.

-The UK is also negotiating trade agreements with other countries such as Japan, USA, Australia and more.
-This hub also contains information about these agreements, and we will provide updates on how they might impact our sectors as details emerge.
+The ADS Brexit hub contains information about these agreements, and we will provide updates on how new agreements impact our sectors as details emerge.